High availability configurations

 Note: In certain circumstances, for example, when high availability is required but enterprise-level support is not, you may take the alternative approach.
 For details, see Configure agents for high availability (alternate).

 Install the Deployment Automation server application on n servers for the active-active feature.
-See Install for a high availability implementation.
+For details, see Install for a high availability implementation.

 These n servers are used as a cluster with a load balancer, so make sure you have set the first server's External Agent URL and External User URL system settings to point to the IP address or the DNS name and port of the load balancer cluster.

 To make it possible for agents to communicate with each of the server nodes within the cluster, during the agent installation, the agent must point to the load balancer server.
-In this scenario, the load balancer will choose which of the server nodes communicates with the agent.
+In this scenario, the load balancer chooses which of the server nodes communicates with the agent.